Osy Milián

 The characters in the paintings reflect a strange immutability and a peaceful persistence.
 Inactive and static, awaits the occurrence of some event, a change of external origin that reverses their situation.
 I propose iconographic combinations among characters, birds and objects in a kind of theatrical setting.
 On the contrary, birds glorify statism, failed attempts to overcome heights.

-In parallel, I use the concepts of science because they allow the establishment of similarity relathionships among the different systems and man’s life.
+In parallel, I use the concepts of science because they allow the establishment of similarity relationships among the different systems and man’s life.
 The intermolecular behaviors represent an analogy of human relationships, related to political systems, their stability and resulting revolutions.

 Videos